airtai/faststream/.faststream_gen/kafka/index.md

 ### What is Kafka?

-[Kafka](https://kafka.apache.org/) is an open-source distributed streaming platform developed by the Apache Software Foundation.
+[Kafka](https://kafka.apache.org/){.external-link target="_blank"} is an open-source distributed streaming platform developed by the Apache Software Foundation.
 It is designed to handle high-throughput, fault-tolerant, real-time data streaming.
 Kafka is widely used for building real-time data pipelines and streaming applications.

 ### Key Kafka Concepts